The Bering Norris khaki jacket takes its styling straight from the classic U.S. Army M65 jacket.

 It has a waterproof but breathable membrane laminated to the inside of the jacket so although it is waterproof, the outer still feels nice and soft.

 Amazingly at this price point the Bering Norris jacket also comes with both shoulder and elbow CE approved armour.
-The shoulder protection isn’t noticeable but the elbows were a bit on the bulky side so I’m replacing it with the new D3O Ghost armour which is much thinner.
+The shoulder protection isn’t noticeable but the elbows were a bit on the bulky side so I’ve replaced it with the new thin D3O Ghost armour which is much thinner.

 It’s also got a pocket for a back protector should you want to fit one.

 This motorcycle jacket can easily pass as a regular casual jacket.
-I did find the sleeves were purposely on the long side once you dismounted but it has several press stud options on the cuffs and once I used a tighter setting the problem was soon fixed.
+I did find the sleeves were purposely on the long side when you aren’t mounted but it has several press stud options on the cuffs and once I used a tighter setting the problem was soon fixed.

 The waist can also be adjusted as can the removable collar buckle.